 However, the same technology that offers these benefits also poses significant risks.
-AI systems can perpetuate and amplify existing biases present in their training data, leading to unfair and discriminatory outcomes.
+AI systems can perpetuate and amplify existing biases present in their training data, which leads to unfair and discriminatory outcomes.
 For example, biased algorithms in hiring processes can disadvantage whole groups of people, while biased facial recognition technology can result in wrongful identifications.

 In our academic context, ethical AI use boils down to 3 main principles: transparency, integrity, and accuracy.
-Explore the tabs below to learn more about each principle.

 Clearly indicate when you have used AI tools to assist in completing assignments or undertaking research.
 This includes specifying which tools you used and how they contributed to the assignment or research project.
-Being transparent in your academic work both protects you from accusations of academic misconduct and promotes research best practice by allowing other people to see where you've got your information from and how.
+Being transparent in your academic work and research both protects you from accusations of academic misconduct and promotes research best practice by allowing other people to see where you've got your information from and how.

-For example, if you used an AI tool to generate ideas, summarise articles, or check grammar, you should mention the tool's name, describe its function, and explain how it was utilised in your work complete with an in-text citation.
-Additionally you should include a reference to the output in your reference list complete with a link to the transcript or other output where possible.
+For example, if you used an AI tool to generate ideas, summarise articles, or check grammar, you should mention the tool's name, describe its function, and explain how it was utilised in your work, complete with an in-text citation.
+Additionally you should include a reference to the output in your reference list, with a link to the transcript or other output where possible.
 This allows the people marking and reading your work understand the extent of AI assistance and see the "behind-the-scenes" workings of your AI use.

 For example, using AI to create flashcards from lecture slides and asking ChatGPT to act as a study coach can be really effective interventions for developing your academic language skills, breaking complex content down to manageable pieces of information, and retaining information better - but if the AI-generated flashcards contain errors you might be reinforcing the retention of incorrect information, or if you enter personal or sensitive information to ChatGPT to help you manage your time, do you know who has access to that information, how it will be used in the future, and how long it is retained for?
 Your personal tutor might be able to suggest tools that have rigorous privacy policies or templates that allow you to retain control of your information.